sroberts/sroberts.github.io/_posts/2015-05-15-mac-trick-pb.md

 > $ pbpaste \| sed -e 's/foo/bar/g' \| pbcopy

-These two commands, like most Unix style commands, seems super basic.
-They're deceptively simple, but combined with other CLI tools pbpaste & pbcopy can create powerful combinations that simplify all kinds of tasks.
+These two commands, like most Unix style commands, seem super basic.
+They're deceptively simple and combined with other CLI tools pbpaste & pbcopy can create powerful combinations that simplify all kinds of tasks.